hogyzen12/unruggable-device-frontend/README.md

-# Apple 3js Website

-This is a landing page clone of the Apple website using Three.js.
-The website consists of a 3D model of the Apple iPhone which can be rotated.
-The Carousel along with 3D model and videos are animated using GreenSock Animation Platform (GSAP).
+# Unruggable T1 Pro Landing Page

+This is the official landing page for **Unruggable T1 Pro** — the first open-source hardware wallet designed specifically for Solana.
+The site features a 3D model of the Unruggable T1 Pro, animated highlights, and interactive product showcases.
+All branding and marketing copy are tailored for Unruggable and the Solana ecosystem.

 ## Features

+- **🔒 Solana-First Hardware Wallet**: Unruggable T1 Pro is purpose-built for the Solana ecosystem, with native support for Solana features and security.

+- **🛡️ Open Source & Transparent**: All firmware and software are open source, ensuring transparency and trust.

+- **🔁 Animated Highlights Carousel**: The highlights carousel loops automatically and features clickable dots for direct navigation.
+Each highlight showcases a core Unruggable feature:
+  - Open Source.
+Transparent.
+Designed just for Solana.
+  - Titanium.
+So strong.
+So light.
+So Pro.
+  - Squads native multisig integration & custom firmware with transaction introspection.

-- **📲 3D Model Interaction**: Three.js renders a detailed 3D model of the Apple iPhone, allowing users to rotate and view it from different angles.
+- **📲 3D Model Interaction**: Three.js renders a detailed 3D model of the Unruggable T1 Pro, allowing users to rotate and view it from different angles.

 - **🎞️ Dynamic Animations**: Smooth, engaging animations for the 3D model, video content, and UI elements powered by GSAP.

-- **📐 Responsive Design**: Responsive layout ensures the website looks great on all devices, from mobile phones to desktops.
+- **📐 Responsive Design**: Looks great on all devices, from mobile phones to desktops.

-- **📜 Scroll Interactions**: GSAP-powered scroll-triggered animations for an interactive storytelling experience.

-- **🎥 Video Carousel**: Showcases additional iPhone content through an engaging video carousel.

 - **🖱️ Interactive UI Components**: Custom navbar, feature sections, and footer designed for ease of navigation and enhanced user experience.